SAP-samples/teched2023-AD267/exercises/rap/README.md

  - An existing customer/partner wants to create a new business application that will allow employees of a company to order certain articles such as laptops for quick delivery using this shopping app.
 This can be realized with the ABAP RESTful Application Programming Model (RAP).

- - You’ll build the application starting from a database table using an ADT wizard that generates a starter project wich contains all the needed development RAP artefacts that have to be implemented.
+ - You’ll build the application starting from a database table using an ADT wizard that generates a starter project which contains all the needed development RAP artefacts that have to be implemented.
 The generated business service will be transactional, draft-enabled, and enriched with UI semantics for the generation of the Fiori elements app.

 <!--
  - Now, the customer/partner wishes to enhance the existing online shop application.
 After an order is placed, it should be possible to initiate a purchase requisition for this order in the SAP S/4HANA system.
-Using the developer extensibility custom code can be added to the existing business logic of the online shop BO to fulfill this requirementand by calling the released RAP facade **I_PurchaseRequisitionTP** locally.
+Using the developer extensibility custom code can be added to the existing business logic of the online shop BO to fulfill this requirement and by calling the released RAP facade **I_PurchaseRequisitionTP** locally.
  -->

  <!--